Image by Jozef Mikulcik from Pixabay

 Figure 4: Exporting Google Sheet data to JSON for document generation.

-Two Examples Deployments
+Two Example Deployments

 A simple runtime architecture leveraging GitHub pages and Google Sheets.
 Figure 5: A simple runtime architecture leveraging GitHub pages and Google Sheets.